plaisier-lab/U5_hNSC_Neural_G0/index.md

 > ```
 > Once this portion of the analysis is completed please close the Docker instance by typing 'exit' into the console until you return to your base operating system.
 Then restart the Docker instance as described above.

 Using scRNA-seq we profiled 5,973 actively dividing U5-hNSCs (Bressan et al, 2017) to identify the single-cell gene expression states corresponding to cell cycle phases with a focus on G0/G1 subpopulations.
-This will take in the scRNA-seq data from the 'data/U5_hNSC' directory where the 10X cellranger outputs for the U5 hNSCs are stored.
+This will take in the scRNA-seq data from the 'data/U5_hNSC' directory where the 10X cellranger outputs for the U5-hNSCs are stored.

 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# Rscript U5_hNSC_scRNA_seq_Analysis.R